Pylons/pyramid_cookbook/deployment/dotcloud.rst

 Step 1: Add files needed for DotCloud
 =====================================

-Dotcloud expects Python applications to have a few files in the root of the project.
-First, you need a pip ``requirements.txt`` file to instruct Dotcloud which Python library dependencies to install for your app.
-Secondly you need a ``dotcloud.yaml`` file which informs Dotcloud that your application has (at a minimum) a Python service.
+DotCloud expects Python applications to have a few files in the root of the project.
+First, you need a pip ``requirements.txt`` file to instruct DotCloud which Python library dependencies to install for your app.
+Secondly you need a ``dotcloud.yaml`` file which informs DotCloud that your application has (at a minimum) a Python service.
 You may also want additional services such as a MongoDB database or PostgreSQL database and so on - these things are all specified in YAML.

-Finally, you will need a file named ``wsgi.py`` which is what the Dotcloud uWSGI server is configured to look for.
+Finally, you will need a file named ``wsgi.py`` which is what the DotCloud uWSGI server is configured to look for.
 This wsgi.py script needs to create a WSGI callable for your Pyramid app which must be present in a global named "application".